Do I Need Planning Permission for My New Conservatory?

 Documentation can be found by visiting the government’s planning portal.
 Due to the complexity of existing regulations, it’s worthwhile keeping the key documentation nearby for guidance when planning your conservatory.

-If you’d like to discuss your plans for a new conservatory in more detail, we are more than happy to offer our advice and expertise.
-For a free, no-obligation quote for a conservatory in Lincolnshire and Nottinghamshire, you can call us on 01522 512 020 or visit our Lincoln showroom, which is open 7 days a week.
+If you’d like to discuss your plans for a new conservatory in more detail, as Starglaze, we are more than happy to offer our advice and expertise.
+For a free, no obligation quote for a conservatory in Lincolnshire and Nottinghamshire, you can get in touch with us or visit our Lincoln showroom, which is open 7 days a week.
 For a free online quote from the comfort of your home, click here.
-Starglaze Home Improvements offers a wide range of uPVC and aluminium windows, doors and conservatories.
+Starglaze Home Improvements offers a wide range of uPVC and aluminium windows, doors and a range of conservatories.

 Start Your Quote